 1.1.
-Purpose, Policy, and Scope
+Purpose, Policy, and Scope Purpose

-Purpose

 This document constitutes the Chemical Hygiene Plan (CHP) required by the U.S. Occupational Safety and Health Act (OSHA) of 1970 and regulations of the U.S. Department of Labor including 29 CFR 1910.1450 "Occupational Exposure to Hazardous Chemicals in Laboratories" (the "Laboratory Standard").
-The purpose of the Plan is to describe the proper use and handling practices and procedures to be followed by employees, students, visitors, and other personnel working in each laboratory of the Chemical Engineering to protect them from potential health and physical hazards presented by chemicals used in the workplace, and to keep chemical exposures below specified limits.
+The purpose of the Plan is to describe the proper use and handling practices and procedures to be followed by employees, students, visitors, and other personnel working in each laboratory of the [Note: Insert Department, Laboratory, or Center (DLC) Name Here)] to protect them from potential health and physical hazards presented by chemicals used in the workplace, and to keep chemical exposures below specified limits.
 While the Plan establishes work practices to promote safety in the laboratory, each individual has the first responsibility for ensuring that good health and safety practices are implemented in the laboratory.
 Not only does this individual responsibility promote personal well-being and the well-being of others, it also advances MI T's commitment to excellence in research.